 This course presents an in-depth study of various literary genres, including short stories, poetry, essays, plays, and novels.
 Class discussion emphasizes the factual, literal, symbolic, and thematic levels of the works.
 Additionally, the processes of grammar and composition are emphasized, requiring all students to complete extensive works of both analytical and creative writing.
 Specific research techniques are taught which enables students to write a lengthy research essay in MLA Format.
 This course emphasizes the important aspects of the English language by requiring vocabulary building, oral presentations, and revision of written assignments, and active participation in class discussions.
-Students should enjoy the summer and complete the summer reading assignment for which they will need The Absolutely True Diary of a Part-time Indian ISBN 978-03106013697).
-HONORS REQUIRED BOOKS: The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson ISBN 978-0486266886; Macbeth by William Shakespeare (Folger Library Edition) ISBN 978-0743477109; The Great Gatsby by F. Scott Fitzgerald (ISBN)
+Students should enjoy the summer and complete the summer reading assignment.

-978-0743273565); Purple Hibiscus by Chimamanda Ngozi Adichie (ISBN 1616202416)
+HONORS REQUIRED BOOKS: Macbeth by William Shakespeare (Folger Library Edition) ISBN 978-0743477109; The Great Gatsby by F. Scott Fitzgerald (ISBN 978-0743273565); Purple Hibiscus by Chimamanda Ngozi Adichie (ISBN 1616202416)